kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ### kind of transportation usually take?
 subway, In beijing, the subway can take you anywhere you want to go, very conveniently.
 ### when
-during the commute to or from work.
+Monday morning and Friday evening, during the way to work.
 I live a little far from the company I work for.
 ### do most people prefer ?
 I suppose Yes, no traffic jam, especially in the peak commuting period.
 ### did you take * when you ware a kid?